Stephanie Kay Nutrition

 Instructions

-4. Optional: Once cooked, remove from the oven and season with parmesan cheese and lemon zest.
+4. Once cooked, remove from the pan and serve immediately.

 Nutrition